showaykerker/lan_nctu/README.md

 	* Bit 3 and bit 4 from the low bits represent the state of the 2-way switch.
 		* only 3 values are used, which are 00, 01 and 10.
 	* Bit 5 and bit 6 from the low bits represent the state of the top switch (program).
+		* Note that top switch is not currently used in reciever.
+Only changes the LED on lan.
 	* The 7 bit is currently not in used.

 ## Calculations of Imu.